ktaliaferro/gps-viewer/README.md

 ## Satellite Image

 To use this app at your local airfield, add a 480x272 satellite image of your airfield to the gpsViewer folder and update the following part of gpsViewer3.lua accordingly.
+You'll need to specify the maximum and minimum longitude and latitude coordinates of your image.

 ```lua
 local maps = {